leafo/lua-openai/README.md

 - `params`: Parameters for image generation (prompt, n, size, etc.) https://platform.openai.com/docs/api-reference/images/create

 Returns HTTP status, response object, and output headers.

+#### ResponsesChatSession

+This class manages chat sessions using OpenAI's Responses API.
+Unlike ChatSession, conversation state is maintained server-side via `previous_response_id`.
+Typically created with `new_responses_chat_session`.

+The field `response_history` stores an array of response objects from past interactions.
+The field `current_response_id` holds the ID of the most recent response, used to maintain conversation continuity.

+##### `new(client, opts)`

+Constructor for the ResponsesChatSession.

+- `client`: An instance of the OpenAI client.
+- `opts`: An optional table of options.
+  - `model`: Model to use (defaults to client's default_model)
+  - `instructions`: System instructions for the conversation
+  - `tools`: Array of tool definitions
+  - `previous_response_id`: Resume from a previous response

+##### `session:send(input, stream_callback)`

+Sends input and returns the response, maintaining conversation state automatically.

+- `input`: A string or array of message objects.
+- `stream_callback`: Optional function for streaming responses.

+Returns a response object on success (or accumulated text string when streaming).
+On failure, returns `nil`, an error message, and the raw response.

+Response objects have helper methods:
+- `response:get_output_text()`: Extract all text content as a string
+- `response:get_images()`: Extract generated images (when using image_generation tool)
+- `tostring(response)`: Converts to text string

+The `stream_callback` receives two arguments: the delta text string and the raw event object.
+Each call provides an incremental piece of the response text.

+##### `session:create_response(input, opts, stream_callback)`

+Lower-level method to create a response with additional options.

+- `input`: A string or array of message objects.
+- `opts`: Additional options (model, temperature, tools, previous_response_id, etc.)
+- `stream_callback`: Optional function for streaming responses.

+Returns a response object on success.
+On failure, returns `nil`, an error message, and the raw response.

 #### ChatSession